What is public administration?

 Is a master’s thesis required for graduation?

 There is no thesis requirement for the MPA program.
-MPA students are required to complete a capstone course in which students integrate the core knowledge, skills, and values acquired throughout their MPA coursework and apply it to an actual project completed for an area government or nonprofit agency.
+However, MPA students are required to complete a capstone course in which students integrate the core knowledge, skills, and values acquired throughout their coursework and apply it to an actual project completed for an area government or nonprofit agency.
 The capstone course provides students a hands-on educational experience, while also offering them an opportunity to consult with and contribute their expert analyses and recommendations to a partnering agency that otherwise may not be able to afford these services.
+Click here to see previous MPA student’s capstone projects..

 Are graduate assistantships available?

-The MPA program offers graduate assistantships on a competitive basis.
-To apply for a graduate assistantship, please contact Dr. Jerry Stevenson at firstname.lastname@example.org.
-Applications for graduate assistantships are accepted during the spring semester.
+The MPA program offers a limited number of graduate assistantships on a competitive basis.
+To apply for a graduate assistantship, please contact Dr. Jerry Stevenson at email@example.com.
+Applications for graduate assistantships are accepted during the spring semester for the upcoming academic year.

 I want to visit campus to learn more.
 Do I need to schedule an appointment?